robot3-track/worldchannels/README.md

 ## 2026 World Cup Broadcasters

-We have integrated specialized feeds for the upcoming FIFA World Cup 2026.
+Tailored for 2026, we have integrated specialized feeds for the FIFA World Cup.
 Key partners include:

 *   **Arena Sport 1 Premium**: Official broadcaster for the Balkans, providing ultra-high-definition coverage of all tournament matches.
 *   **ColaTV Vietnam**: A premium regional hub specializing in Asian market sports feeds and international football.